NVISOsecurity/MagiskTrustUserCerts/README.md

 2. Zip files `zip -r AlwaysTrustUserCerts.zip ./*` or download zip from releases
 3. Install in Magisk
 4. Install client certificates through [normal flow](https://support.portswigger.net/customer/portal/articles/1841102-installing-burp-s-ca-certificate-in-an-android-device)
+5. Restart your device.
+Certificate copying happens during boot.
-5. The installed user certificates can now be found in the system store.
+6. The installed user certificates can now be found in the system store.

 ### Adding certificates
 Install the certificate as a user certificate and restart the device.